 What things are cheaper to buy in Paris?

-Luxury goods and skincare brands are significantly cheaper here than other countries.
+French perfume and pharmacy skincare brands like Avene are much cheaper here than overseas.
 There are no import taxes.
-Wine and cheese are also much cheaper for the quality you get.
+French wine and cheese are also incredibly affordable for the quality you get.